1. Introduction

 You can delete cookies stored on your device at any time:

-- Clear all cookies through browser settings
+• Clear all cookies through browser settings

-- Selectively delete cookies from specific websites
+• Selectively delete cookies for specific websites

 6.3 Effects of Disabling Cookies

-- Your user experience may be impacted
+• Your user experience may be affected

-7. Third-party Cookies
+7. Third-Party Cookies

-7.1 Currently Used Third-party Services
+7.1 Currently Used Third-Party Services

-- Google Analytics: Website analysis and statistics
+• Google Analytics: Website analytics and statistics

-7.2 Third-party Privacy Policies
+7.2 Third-Party Privacy Policies

 We cannot control the use of third-party cookies.
 For more information on how third parties use cookies, please refer to their respective privacy policies: